 Judith Knotts, Author, Homeless Advocate & CEO Coach Vistage Group

 Engaging in all forms of communication transports me to ideas bigger than myself.
 From my doctoral dissertation on The Image of the Family in Young Adult Literature, to a K-12 language arts curriculum called the ‘Blueprint for Communication’.
 From acting and singing in community theatre to writing an original play.
 Through columns and video interviews and a blog site, to a book for people who are told You Don't LOOK Sick, I’ve used my writing to reach higher.
 I still have a lifetime of writing and many books in me.

-BUCKET LIST: I want to publish and connect with an intergenerational audience for my novel, CeeGee’s Gift, the story of friendship between a young girl and an old man and how they learn what it means to be gifted.
+BUCKET LIST: I want to connect with readeers young and old with my novel, CeeGee’s Gift, the story of friendship between a young girl and an old man and how they learn what it means to be gifted.